aivarasatk/Produkto_Gamyba/README.md

 -Excel which contains products and components

--Eip file from "Rivilė" which has the latest warehouse information about component remainders
+-Eip file which has the latest warehouse information about component remainders

 What the program does: